Vic-Warden/Digital-Life-Hipper-Monitoring/docs/frontend/web_page/template.md

 ### References
 - W3Schools is used to figure out how to make the dropdown menu for the navbar.
 - Chatgpt is used to help figuring out some errors in the code.

+## Profile page
+The profile page is used for patient to view there personal information and they are able to change some setting to their own preferences.
+Before starting to make the code for this page a design on figma was made and with this design the profile page was made.
+There is some difference in the visual experience between phone and desktop.
+On the phone the boxes are vertical instead of horizontally placed for a better user experience.